nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `view i/1` Displays the information on `Lakaka`'s 1st schedule.

-### Finding a lineup or player: `find`

-Finds the specified lineup or player.

-####To find a lineup:
-Format: `find L/LINEUP`
-* Finds the specified `LINEUP` and displays its information.

-Examples:
-* `find L/STARTING FIVE` If the user forgets which team `STARTING FIVE` belongs to, they can use this command to find it.

-####To find a player:
-Format: `find P/PLAYER`
-* Finds the specified `PLAYER` and displays his/her information.

-Examples:
-* `find P/Brown James` If the user forgets which team and lineup `Brown James` belongs to, they can use this command to find him.

 ### Filtering players by position: `filter`

 Filter all players with the specified tag(s).